containerum/api-gateway/README.md

 # Gateway
-Gatewai is an API service that provides routing for [Containerum](https://github.com/containerum/containerum) components.
+Gateway is an API service that provides routing for [Containerum](https://github.com/containerum/containerum) components.

 ## Prerequisites
 * Kubernetes